jamesk4167/SHA256Algorithm/README.md

 ## Setup
+In order to run this file the first thing you will need is a GCCC compiler. it can be downloaded from [here](http://www.codebind.com/cprogramming/install-mingw-windows-10-gcc/)\\
+Next you will need to clone this repo to your local machine.\\
+Once the file has been cloned, you must navigate to where the file has been dowloaded and run the following command:\\
+gcc -o sha256 sha256.c\\

+This will compile your file, next you will need to run \\
+./sha256 followed by the file which you want to hash.

 ## Additional features
 I have provided all of the additional features mentioned in the videos, including creating macros using the #define method in order to create the EP0, EP1, CH and MAJ files.